nest/nest-simulator/doc/installation/index.rst

    .. tab:: Conda (Linux/macOS)

        1. Create your conda environment and install NEST.
-Please check out our :doc:`conda_tips`.
+Please refer to our :doc:`conda_tips`.

           Without OpenMPI: